source-academy/frontend/README.md

 ### Installation of Source Academy (latest version [available in GitHub Pages](https://source-academy.github.io/))

 1. Install the current LTS version of Node.js.
-The current version (usually the version one greater than the current LTS) may also work, but if you encounter issues, use the current LTS.
+The current version (usually the version one greater than the current LTS) may also work, but if you encounter issues, use the current LTS. ***17/1/2023 Latest version of LTS(v18) results in a compile error.
+Recommended to use v16.***
 2. Clone this repository and navigate to it using "cd" in your command line or shell tool.
 3. Run `yarn install` to install dependencies.
     - If you are on Ubuntu and encounter the error message: `No such file or directory: 'install'`, you might be running the incorrect "yarn" from the cmdtest testing suite instead of the JavaScript package manager of the same name.
 Refer to this [StackOverflow post](https://stackoverflow.com/questions/46013544/yarn-install-command-error-no-such-file-or-directory-install).